thalitat/README--Thalita-Oliveira--Taty-/README.md

 <img align="right" width="100" height="100" src= "https://github.com/Thalitasoliveira/ThalitaSOliveira/assets/110640572/dbf1d9c5-1c21-4a76-be63-4e861f0e93dd"/>

--🔭 I am currently working as a System Analyst in the Agilist position.
+-🔭 I am currently working as a Systems Analyst in an Agilist position.

--🌱 I'm currently learning about the world of data (languages ​​and tools in this area and improving in agile projects);
+-🌱 I'm currently learning about the world of data, including languages and tools in this area, and improving in agile projects.

--👯 I work in a traditional company on the innovation team and I also tend to do freelance work depending on my availability.
+-👯 I work in a traditional company on the innovation team, and I also tend to take on freelance work depending on my availability.

 📫 How to contact me:

    * 📩 E-mail: tatytech@outlook.com:
    * 🔗 Linkedin: https://www.linkedin.com/in/thalitaosb/